 In fact, trans fats raise the bad LDL cholesterol, increasing the risk of cardiovascular disease, heart attack and strokes.

-Trans fats appear to be so dangerous that some US cities, including New York City, and many other health conscious companies all over the world, have begun banning them from being used as ingredients in french fries, doughnouts and other foods fried in frying shortenings.
+Trans fats appear to be so dangerous that some US cities, including New York City, and many other health conscious companies all over the world, have begun banning them from being used as ingredients in French fries, doughnuts and other foods fried in frying shortenings.

-And it's not only margarine and fried foods that may be a probelm.
-Many baked foods and snack foods contain "partially hydrogenated oil", which is also high in trans fats.
+And it's not only margarine and fried foods that may be a problem.
+Many baked foods, biscuits and snack foods contain "partially hydrogenated oil", which is also high in trans fats.
 So make sure you read the labels.

 There's no safe amount of trans fats, so try to keep them as far from your plate as possible.